-Jane Alison, Head of Visual Arts, Barbican, said: Masculinities: Liberation through Photography continues our commitment to presenting leading twentieth century figures in the field of photography while also supporting younger contemporary artists working in the medium today.
-In the wake of the #MeToo movement and the resurgence of feminist and men's rights activism, traditional notions of masculinity has become a subject of fierce debate.
-This exhibition could not be more relevant and will certainly spark conversations surrounding our understanding of masculinity.'
+Jane Alison, Head of Visual Arts, Barbican, said: "I am delighted that we can now reopen our Masculinities: Liberation through Photography exhibition, which had met with such acclaim earlier in the year.
+It is not to be missed during this limited run.
+Masculinities continues our commitment to presenting leading twentieth century figures in the field of photography while also supporting younger contemporary artists working in the medium today.
+Given the inclusion of such a diverse array of images, the exhibition enriches our understanding of what it is to be a man in today's world."

-With ideas around masculinity undergoing a global crisis and terms such as 'toxic' and 'fragile' masculinity filling endless column inches, the exhibition surveys the representation of masculinity in all its myriad forms, rife with contradiction and complexity.
-Presented across six sections by over 50 international artists to explore the expansive nature of the subject, the exhibition touches on themes of queer identity, the black body, power and patriarchy, female perceptions of men, heteronormative hypermasculine stereotypes, fatherhood and family.
+With ideas around masculinity and terms such as 'toxic' and 'fragile' masculinity filling endless column inches, the exhibition surveys the representation of masculinity in all its myriad forms, rife with contradiction and complexity.
+Presented across six sections by over 50 international artists to explore the expansive nature of the subject, the exhibition touches on themes of queer identity, the black body, power and patriarchy, female perceptions of men, hypermasculine stereotypes, fatherhood and family.
 The works in the show present masculinity as an unfixed performative identity shaped by cultural and social forces.

-Seeking to disrupt and destabilise the myths surrounding modern masculinity, highlights include the work of artists who have consistently challenged stereotypical representations of hegemonic masculinity, including Collier Schorr, Adi Nes, Akram Zaatari and Sam Contis, whose series Deep Springs, 2018 draws on the mythology of the American West and the rugged cowboy.
-Contis spent four years immersed in an all-male liberal arts college north of Death Valley meditating on the intimacy and violence that coexists in male-only spaces.
+Seeking to disrupt and destabilise the myths surrounding modern masculinity, highlights include the work of artists who have consistently challenged stereotypical representations of masculinity, including Collier Schorr, Adi Nes, Akram Zaatari and Sam Contis, whose series Deep Springs, 2018 draws on the mythology of the American West and the rugged cowboy.
+Contis spent four years immersed in an allmale liberal arts college north of Death Valley meditating on the intimacy and violence that coexists in male-only spaces.
 Complicating the conventional image of the fighter, Thomas Dworzak's acclaimed series Taliban consists of portraits found in photographic studios in Kandahar following the US invasion of Afghanistan in 2001, these vibrant portraits depict Taliban fighters posing hand in hand in front of painted backdrops, using guns and flowers as props with kohl carefully applied to their eyes.
 Trans masculine artist Cassils' series Time Lapse, 2011, documents the radical transformation of their body through the use of steroids and a rigorous training programme reflecting on ideas of masculinity without men.
 Elsewhere, artists Jeremy Deller, Robert Mapplethorpe and Rineke Dijkstra dismantle preconceptions of subjects such as the wrestler, the bodybuilder and the athlete and offer an alternative view of these hyper-masculinised stereotypes.